patrickingle/wp-truecache/README.md

 wp-truecache
 ============

-True Caching for Wordpress which implements both file-based and distributive memcache caching mechanisms
+True Caching for Wordpress which implements both file-based and distributive memcache caching mechanisms.

+WP-TrueCache is the first caching plugin that correctly implements Memcache with a File-base caching failover and works for multisite installations.
+WP-TrueCache took over 9 months to develop, to resolve CDN, Comment author, Admin, and no-cache issues.
+WP-TrueCache uses page buffering to cache pages to Memcache (and file-based).
+Some of the best features of Total Cache, SuperCache, and Memacache were combined.
+Using WP-TrueCache has reduce page load times down to 72 milliseconds from the common 3 second page load using Memcache/File-based, using JMeter.
+When WP-TrueCache occurs no database activity should be present.

 WP-CONFIG Minimum Additions
 ===========================